I’m Possible Burger, Beyond the Impossible Burger Recipe

 The burgers can be sauteed in a little oil, or in a nonstick pan without oil.

-- 12 oz slice mushrooms, sautéed until browned
+- 12 oz sliced mushrooms, sautéed until browned canned or fresh

 - 12 oz tempeh, chopped